Manosree30/First/README.md

 # First

-EDA and feature engineering of spotify songs list
-## Name Dataset Analysis Project
+## Spotify Songs Analysis Project
-This project performs exploratory data analysis (EDA) and feature engineering on a dataset of names and IDs using Python and Jupyter Notebook.
-It's designed for beginners interested in learning data analysis step-by-step.
+This project explores a large Spotify songs dataset to analyze various music features using Python and Jupyter Notebook.
+It is designed to help beginners learn how to perform exploratory data analysis (EDA) and feature engineering on music data.

 ## Repo Structure
-# text
-project_task/
+spotify_songs_analysis/
-  ├─ project_task.ipynb        # Main notebook for loading data and analysis ├─ contentseparatednames.csv # Dataset file with IDs and FirstNames
+  ├─ Spotify_Project.ipynb     # Main notebook with data loading, cleaning, and analysis ├─ contentgenresv2.csv       # Spotify songs dataset with audio features & metadata
-  ├─ requirements.txt          # Python package dependencies
+  ├─ requirements.txt          # Python dependencies for the project
   └─ README.md                 # This file

 ## Prerequisites
-Python 3.9+ recommended.
+Python 3.9+ recommended
-Required Python libraries:
-        pandas, numpy, matplotlib.
+Packages: pandas, numpy, matplotlib, seaborn

-## Setup
+## Setup Instructions
-Clone the repo.
+Clone the repository to your local machine.

-## Create and activate a Python virtual environment :
+## Create a virtual environment :

-# text
 python -m venv .venv
-.\.venv\Scripts\activate           # Windows
+.\.venv\Scripts\activate     # On Windows
-source .venv/bin/activate          # Linux/macOS
+source .venv/bin/activate    # On macOS/Linux

+## Install dependencies:
 pip install --upgrade pip
 pip install -r requirements.txt

-## Launch the Notebook
+## Launching the Notebook
-Install Jupyter if not already installed:
+Make sure Jupyter is installed:
-# text

 pip install jupyter
-Start Jupyter Notebook:
+Start Jupyter Lab or Notebook:
-# text

 jupyter notebook
-Open project_task.ipynb and run all cells sequentially.
+Open Spotify_Project.ipynb and run the cells sequentially.

-## What the Notebook Does
+## What This Notebook Does
-Loads a CSV file containing 100 rows of IDs and FirstNames.
-Inspects data: views the first few rows, checks data types, missing values, and duplicate records.

-## Creates new features:

-Flags names that start with a vowel.
-Calculates the length of each name.
-Categorizes IDs into quartiles for grouping and analysis.
-Provides summary statistics like most common names, ID range, and name length distributions.
+Loads over 42,000 Spotify songs with features like danceability, energy, loudness, tempo, and genre.
+Cleans and preprocesses the data by dropping irrelevant columns and handling missing values.
+Performs summary statistics and visualizes distributions for key audio attributes.
+Groups and compares songs by genre, exploring differences in musical properties.
+Conducts feature engineering to create meaningful insights from raw data.
+Uses Python libraries such as pandas for data handling and seaborn/matplotlib for visualization.

+## Highlights and Insights
+Dataset includes 14 main audio features describing song attributes.
+Explores feature distributions such as danceability scores and loudness levels.
+Investigates music genres including techno, hardstyle, dark trap, and more.
-Visualizes data to show trends and insights about the dataset.
+Visualizes trends with histograms, box plots, and correlation heatmaps.

-## Results Highlights
-Dataset has 100 entries and 3 columns: ID (int), FirstName (string).
-Found 28 unique names, with "Sophia" being the most frequent.
-Name lengths range from 2 to 7 characters.
-About 17% names start with a vowel.
-IDs range from 11314 to 95807.
+Provides a strong foundation for beginners to practice real-world data analysis.

 ## Tips for Beginners
-If a cell doesn't show output, re-run it to regenerate tables and graphs.
-Comments in the notebook explain each step and code snippet for easy understanding.
-To add more Python packages, update requirements.txt.
+Restart and run all cells for a clean execution and visualization results.
+Each step is commented for easy understanding of data operations and transformations.
+Update requirements.txt if additional packages are used.